Phillip Schofield: Personal life

 Schofield holds dual British and New Zealand citizenship.
-In March 1993, he married his partner Stephanie Lowe at Ackergill Tower, near Wick, Caithness, whom he met when he was 25 and working at CBBC, where she was a production assistant.
-The couple have two daughters, Molly, born in 1993, and Ruby, born in 1996.
+In March 1993, at Ackergill Tower, near Wick, Caithness, he married his partner, Stephanie Lowe, whom he had met when he was twenty-five and working at CBBC, where she was a production assistant.
+The couple have two daughters, born in 1993 and 1996.
 On 7 February 2020, Schofield came out as gay via a statement posted on Instagram Stories.
 In a follow-up interview on This Morning, he stated that "with the strength and support of my wife and my daughters, I have been coming to terms with the fact that I am gay".
 He stated he had thought he was bisexual at the time he married Lowe.
 Schofield and Lowe separated, after which he moved out of the family home in Fawley, Buckinghamshire, and moved to Chiswick, London.
 They also owned a flat in the London Borough of Southwark, which they purchased in 2012 and sold in 2024.
 As of June 2023, Schofield and Lowe are still legally married and he continues to wear his wedding ring.

 Affair controversy

 Following months of speculation about his private life, and widespread reports of a feud with Willoughby, Schofield presented This Morning for the last time on 18 May 2023, after more than 20 years in the role.
 Two days later, he announced his departure from the programme with immediate effect, saying: "ITV has decided the current situation can't go on, and I want to do what I can to protect the show that I love."
 In the first broadcast after his exit, Hammond and O'Leary praised Schofield as "one of the best live television broadcasters this country has ever had".
 A broadcasting executive subsequently told The Times that Willoughby had given ITV an ultimatum that either she or Schofield had to leave the programme.

 In a statement to the Daily Mail on 26 May, Schofield admitted that, before leaving his wife in 2020, he had carried on an extramarital affair with a younger male ITV co-worker.
 He had first met the co-worker while giving a talk at the drama school where the latter was then a 15-year-old student.
 Schofield later arranged a job interview for the co-worker at This Morning, where he was hired as a production assistant.
-Schofield stated that the affair had begun when the co-worker was 20 years old, at which point Schofield was in his mid-50s, and admitted lying about it to ITV's management, his work colleagues, his lawyers, his agent and his friends and family.
+Schofield stated that the affair had begun when the co-worker was 20 years old, at which point Schofield was in his mid-50s, and admitted lying about it to ITV's management, his colleagues, his lawyers, his agent and his friends and family.
 He resigned from ITV and apologised for his lies, while calling the relationship "consensual" and "unwise but not illegal."